Performant Tridiagonal Factorization of Skew-Symmetric Matrices: A family of algorithms

 \subsubsection{Fused right-looking algorithms}

-A problem with the algorithm in Section~\ref{sec:blk-right} is the separate {\sc skew\_rank2} operation, $X_{44} := X_{44} + ( l_{43} x_{43}^T - x_{43} l_{43}^T) $, since it requires an extra pass over $ X_{44} $ and hence additional memory accesses.
-The solution to this is to delay the application of the last Gauss transform computed during the factorization of the current panel, thus fusing it with the update in the next iteration of the blocked algorithm.
-This is exactly what Invariant~2a prescribes.
-Alternatively, in the current iteration, one can instead compute an additional Gauss transform in the current panel factorization, but not yet apply it, which is what Invariant~2b prescribes.
+A problem with the algorithm in Section~\ref{sec:blk-right} is that the separate {\sc skew\_rank2} operation, $X_{44} := X_{44} + ( l_{43} x_{43}^T - x_{43} l_{43}^T) $, requires additional memory accesses for an extra pass over $ X_{44} $.
+The solution is to delay the application of the last Gauss transform computed during the factorization of the current panel, thus fusing it with the update in the next iteration.
+This is what Invariant~2a prescribes.
+Alternatively, in the current iteration, one can compute an additional Gauss transform in the current panel factorization, but not yet apply it, as prescribed by Invariant~2b.
 This also fuses the application of that Gauss transform with the next iteration, but shifts what data is accessed by one column relative to Invariant~2a.
 The resulting blocked variants are shown in Fig.~\ref{fig:LTLt_blk}.

-\paragraph*{Cost} The cost of these algorithms, in flops, is essentially that of blocked Variant~1.
+\paragraph*{Cost} The cost of these, in flops, is essentially that of blocked Variant~1.

-\paragraph*{Notes} The benefit of these novel algorithms is that the update is a cleaner sandwiched skew-symmetric rank-k update ({\sc skew\_tridiag\_rankk}) making it in principle (and practice) higher performing, as we will see in Section~\ref{sec:results}.
+\paragraph*{Notes} The benefit of these algorithms is that the update is recast as a single level-3 BLAS-like sandwiched skew-symmetric rank-k update ({\sc skew\_tridiag\_rankk}), better reflecting the underlying structure of the problem and making it higher performing via a fused implementation, as we will see in Section~\ref{sec:results}.